SamGree/East_Flavors/README.md

 -----------------------
 ## Admin page
 - This is the Django admin dashboard, a built-in feature that allows superusers to manage and interact with models and data from the web interface.
-   - Site Administration Panel:
+   - Site administration panel:
        - This panel gives access to different sections of your Django application.
    - Sections and Models:
       - ACCOUNTS:
          - Email addresses: Manage email addresses associated with user accounts.
       - AUTHENTICATION AND AUTHORIZATION:
         - Groups: Manage user groups and permissions.